 If the UE is non-BL/CE UE, fixed system bandwidth dependent Precoding Resource block Groups (PRGs) of size partition the system bandwidth and each PRG consists of consecutive PRBs.
 The PRG size a UE may assume for a given system bandwidth is given by Table 7.1.6.5-1.
 If then one of the PRGs is of size .
 The PRG size is non-increasing starting at the lowest frequency.
 The UE may assume that the same precoder applies on all scheduled PRBs within a PRG.

-If the UE is a BL/CE UE, PRGs of size =3 partition a narrowband with RB indices 0-2 in the narrowband in one PRG and RB indices 3-5 in the narrowband in another PRG.
+If the UE is a BL/CE UE not configured with higher layer parameter ce-pdsch-flexibleStartPrbAlloc-config, PRGs of size =3 partition a narrowband with RB indices 0-2 in the narrowband in one PRG and RB indices 3-5 in the narrowband in another PRG.

+If the UE is a BL/CE UE configured with CEModeA and configured with higher layer parameter ce-pdsch-flexibleStartPrbAlloc-config,